open-telemetry/opentelemetry-ebpf-profiler/README.md

   optimizations and offer a higher precision of function call chains.

 ## Building
-## Quick Start
-If you'd like to quickly test the agent, you can skip to the ["Visualizing data locally"](https://github.com/open-telemetry/opentelemetry-ebpf-profiler?tab=readme-ov-file#visualizing-data-locally) section and launch devfiler.
-From there, follow the download links for prebuilt agent binaries.

 ## Platform Requirements
 The agent can be built with the provided make targets.
 Docker is required for containerized builds, and both amd64 and arm64 architectures are supported.